babusid/babusid.github.io/resume.md

 -   CEO and Lead Developer at [VoteBook](https://votebookelections.com/) (**June 2020 - Present**)

--   Worked at the Robotix institute of Franklin TN as a Junior instructor (**March 2018- June 2018**)
+-   Junior Instructor at the Robotix institute of Franklin (**March 2018- June 2018**)

 Internships
 -----------

--   Interned under Dr. Nilanjan Sarkar from **June 11, 2018 until July 31,2018**
+-   Interned under Dr. Nilanjan Sarkar from **June 11, 2018 until August 2019**
     and worked on projects mainly centered on 3D modeling and programming the advanced MIRO robotic system.